 How To Devise a Logging Strategy

-Logging tends to be a bit of a shambles on most projects.
+Logging tends to be chaotic on most projects.

 Development teams have a tendency to either avoid logging completely or do it excessively.
-You often see both extremes out in the wild.
+We've worked with clients on both ends of this spectrum.

-It’s easy to identify the teams that have treated logging as an after-thought.
-They’re the ones that have an on-going “Logging Project” that never seems to end.
-Or they might have an endless list of logging-related User Stories in the backlog.
+It’s easy to identify teams that have treated logging as an after-thought.
+They’re the ones that have an on-going “Logging Project” Or they have an endless list of logging-related User Stories in the backlog.

-At the other end of the scale, you see codebases that are dominated by excessive error handling and logging that serves only to obscure logic.
-Defensive coding is a good thing but too much leaves programs fat, slow and not very pretty.
+At the other end of the scale, we see code bases that are dominated by excessive error handling and logging that serves only to obscure the business logic.
+This decreases the code readability and maintainability and increases the time and cost of adding new features.

 The truth is logging is hard.
-It’s hard because it’s a cross-cutting concern that touches every level of the codebase.
-Logging makes us violate the single responsibility principle and feel dirty.
+It's hard because it’s a cross-cutting concern that touches every level of the code base.

 For example, one such rule is that you don’t catch exceptions unless you have a specific and useful recovery to perform.
 When you do catch an exception, you’ll probably feel an urge to add in some logging.
-So if you’re violating this rule by catching exceptions and not fixing the problem, you’ll end up with log statements all over the place.
+So if you’re violating this rule by catching exceptions and not fixing the problem, you’ll end up with an excessive amount of log statements.

-A better approach would be to catch them higher up the stack (ideally as close to the service boundary or program entry point as you can).
+A better approach is to catch exceptions higher up the stack (ideally as close to the service boundary or program entry point as you can).
 In many cases, the code in-between shouldn’t have to deal with the exceptions or won’t know what to do with them anyway.

-If you do need to catch specific details of an exception then rethrow it (or add it to a new Exception’s InnerException) in the catch block so it preserves the call stack.
-Don’t silently swallow it.
-And only log the exception once, not multiple times, as it bubbles upwards.
+If you need to catch specific details of an exception then rethrow it (or add it to a new Exception’s InnerException) in the catch block so it preserves the call stack.
+Don’t silently swallow exceptions.
+Also try to log the exception once, not multiple times, as it bubbles upwards.